Memory refresh: Refresh interval

-The actual persistence of readable charge values and thus data in most DRAM memory cells is much longer than the refresh time, up to 1–10 seconds.
-However transistor leakage currents vary widely between different memory cells on the same chip due to process variation.
+The actual persistence of readable charge values and thus data in most DRAM memory cells is much longer than the refresh interval, up to 1–10 seconds.
+However, transistor leakage currents vary widely between different memory cells on the same chip due to process variation.
 In order to make sure that all the memory cells are refreshed before a single bit is lost, manufacturers must set their refresh times conservatively short.

 This frequent DRAM refresh consumes a third of the total power drawn by low-power electronics devices in standby mode.
 Researchers have proposed several approaches for extending battery run-time between charges by reducing the refresh rate, including temperature-compensated refresh (TCR) and retention-aware placement in DRAM (RAPID).
 Experiments show that in a typical off-the-shelf DRAM chip, only a few weak cells really require the worst-case 64 ms refresh interval, and even then only at the high end of its specified temperature range.
 At room temperature (e.g. 24 C), those same weak cells need to be refreshed once every 500 ms for correct operation.
 If the system can avoid using the weakest 1% of pages, a typical DRAM only needs to be refreshed once a second, even at 70 C, for correct operation of the remaining 99% of the pages.
 Some experiments combine these two complementary techniques, giving correct operation at room temperature at refresh intervals of 10 seconds.

 For error-tolerant applications (e.g. graphics applications), refreshing non-critical data stored in DRAM or eDRAM at a rate lower than their retention period saves energy with minor quality loss, which is an example of approximate computing.

 SRAM and DRAM memory technologies

 SRAM

-In static random-access memory (SRAM), another type of semiconductor memory, the data is not stored as charge on a capacitor, but in a pair of a cross-coupled inverters, so SRAM does not need to be refreshed.
+In static random-access memory (SRAM), another type of semiconductor memory, the data is not stored as charge on a capacitor, but in a bistable circuit, so SRAM does not need to be refreshed.
 The two basic types of memory have advantages and disadvantages.
-Static memory can be considered permanent while powered on, i.e. once written the memory stays until specifically changed and thus, its use tends to be simple in terms of system design.
+Static memory can be considered permanent while powered on, i.e., once written the memory stays until specifically changed and thus, its use tends to be simple in terms of system design.
 However, the internal construction of each SRAM cell requires six transistors, compared to the single transistor required for a DRAM cell, so the density of SRAM is much lower and price-per-bit much higher than DRAM.